gaak99/oxly/README.md

 2a.
 If oxmerge finished with no conflicts -- *YAAAY* -- goto step 3 below.

 2b.
-If oxmerge finished with conflicts -- *BOOOO* -- choose one of the options given to resolve the conflict(s).
+If oxmerge finished with conflicts -- *BOOOO* -- choose one of the options output to resolve the conflict(s).

-3. Finally on Orgzly `Sync` (`Force Load` sync not necessary) to load merged/latest revision from Dropbox.
+3. Finally on Orgzly `Sync` (`Force Load` not necessary) to load merged/latest revision from Dropbox.

 Congrats your file is merged.